What is isopropyl alcohol?

 Toxicity of isopropyl alcohol

 The toxicity of isopropyl alcohol and its metabolites is less than that of ethanol but considerably more than ethylene glycol or methanol.
 Poisoning occurs when our liver can no longer manage the amount of isopropanol in our body.
-Stomach pain, CNS depression, low blood pressure, confusion, nausea, vomiting, dizziness, and slow breathing are the common symptoms or side effects of isopropanol poisoning.
+Common symptoms or side effects of isopropanol poisoning may include,

 Our bodies can handle a very small amount of isopropanol.
 Our kidneys can be removed approximately 20 to 50 percent of isopropanol from our body.
 The rest quantities of isopropyl alcohol or isopropanol have been broken down into acetone by enzymes dehydrogenases and filtered out through your lungs or kidneys.